 All of our recipes can be modified.
-So if you see a recipe in the database that contains ingredients your client cannot have, do not disregard it.
-Instead, modify the recipe and personalize it to their needs.
+So if you see a recipe that contains ingredients your client cannot have, modify it to their needs.
 For example, you could replace peanut butter with sunflower seed butter to make a recipe nut-free.
 To learn how to modify recipes, click here.

-Step 2: Finding Nutritionally Appropriate Recipes
+Step 3: Finding Nutritionally Appropriate Recipes

 Recipes can also be filtered based on nutrient needs.
 For example, if you are working with a client who has multiple food sensitivities and also requires a low carbohydrate diet, you can set a maximum carbohydrate content for recipes.

 On the Planner page, you can view the nutrition totals for the full day, including both macronutrient and micronutrient content.
 This way, you can ensure your client is meeting nutrition needs even if they are on a very limited diet.
 You can also view daily nutrition information as a breakdown of macronutrient percentages.

-All of the recipes in That Clean Life are written using the same format and have been developed, tested and photographed by our incredibly talented in-house recipe development team.
+All of the recipes in That Clean Life are written using the same format and have been developed, tested, and photographed by our incredibly talented in-house recipe development team.
 This way, you’re able to feel confident in the quality of the recipes clients will be receiving.